 "I love it when people come to Wheelers and they're not sure about the place," Stubbs tells me, as I revel in my first properly shucked oyster.
 "Watching them leave happy, thinking, 'Blimey, I wasn't expecting that' is just brilliant."

-I go back into the parlor to look at Fitt's old family photos and she shows me a picture of the woman who started it all, Mary-Ann Wheeler.
+I go back into the parlour to look at Fitt's old family photos and she shows me a picture of the woman who started it all, Mary-Ann Wheeler.

 "160 years on," she ruminates.
 "I wonder what she would have thought about it?
 We've stuck to our secret, which is honesty and hard work, so I see no reason why it shouldn't go on for another 160 years."